genesys-neu/t-prime/README.md

   --back_class          Train/Use model with background or noise class (default: false)
 ```
 ## Overlapping data
 For the overlapping case, the script necessary to test is ```preprocessing/TPrime_overlapped.py```.
-This testing option can only be used with T-Prime transformer models.
+This testing option can only be used with T-PRIME transformer models.
 The usage is described as follows:
 ```
 usage: TPrime_overlapped.py [-h] [--model_path MODEL_PATH] [--ds_path DS_PATH]
                             --datasets DATASETS [DATASETS ...]